Falling in Love with Our Work

 Bridging Divides When Differences Run Deep

-Posted on Jun 21, 2012 in Authentic Communication, Gender and Sexual Orientation, Lessons from the Field | 0 comments
+Posted on Jun 21, 2012 in Collaborative Communication, Gender Diversity | 0 comments

 Today’s blog is about engaging in dialogue about controversial issues.
 I share my own experiences speaking out as the mom of a gay son and discuss ideas, principles and skills to go beyond “preaching to the choir” and make room for all voices—especially those we disagree with.
 “No one is born hating another person because of the color of his skin, or his background, or his religion.
 People must learn to hate, and if they can...